HomeTech TalksTop 11 Mental Health Apps Of 2023

 The 11 Best Mental Health Apps

 Since there are so many apps out there that belong to different therapy areas, it gets confusing to make a pick.
 So, we’ve decided to do the hard work and reviewed some popular mental health apps.
-Here is our list of the best self-help apps, and they rank in no particular order.
+Here is our list of the best self-help apps, which rank in no particular order.

 1. Talkspace